mit-cml/appinventor-sources/README.md

 ### Running the main server

+If your Google Cloud SDK installation requires a newer JDK than the ant build, set `JAVA_HOME` accordingly before starting the main server.

     $ your-google-cloud-SDK-folder/bin/java_dev_appserver.sh --port=8888 --address=0.0.0.0 appengine/build/war/

 Make sure you change *your-google-cloud-SDK-folder* to wherever in your hard drive you have placed the Google Cloud SDK.